 Ohio Workers Compensation System

 Below is an article about Ohio Workers Compensation.
 Ohio is one of the states that has a state-run Workers Compensation system.
 I have predicted that all monopolistic Workers Comp systems will eventually fail and/or open up to a free-market system.
-Ohio’s Workers Comp system basically failed, but was propped up by the state government.
-It is great to see Ohio adapt a great cost saver for employers.
+Ohio’s Workers Comp system failed but was propped up by the state government.
+It is great to see Ohio adopt a great cost saver for employers.

 Nearly 280,000 employers participating in the Ohio Bureau of Workers’ Compensation (BWC) system have the opportunity to select the managed care organization (MCO) that will manage their workers’ comp claims for the next two years.
 MCO open enrollment is underway and runs through May 30, 2008.

-BWC’s mission is to protect injured workers and employers from loss as a result of a workplace accident, and to enhance the general health and well-being of Ohioans and the Ohio economy.
-A network of 24 MCOs support this mission, serving as a primary link between injured workers, medical providers, employers and BWC.
+BWC’s mission is to protect injured workers and employers from loss as a result of a workplace accident and to enhance the general health and well-being of Ohioans and the Ohio economy.
+A network of 24 MCOs supports this mission, serving as a primary link between injured workers, medical providers, employers, and BWC.

 Every two years, BWC holds an open enrollment period that allows Ohio’s public and private state-fund employers the opportunity to evaluate each MCO’s customer service and medical management performance.
-It is the employers’ decision to remain with its current MCO or to choose another MCO to medically manage workers’ compensation claims.
+The employer decides to remain with its current MCO or to choose another MCO to medically manage workers’ compensation claims.

 BWC provides MCO services to Ohio employers as part of their workers’ compensation premium payment.
 These services are available at no additional cost.

 To assist Ohio employers in choosing their MCO during this open enrollment period, BWC offers educational resources including the MCO Selection Guide and MCO Report Card.
 These tools can be found by visiting ohiobwc.com, or more information may be provided by phone at 1-800-OHIOBWC.